MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 Once a #VMEXIT occurs, line

-When we end the VM operation, we just disable SVM and jump to the guest context
+To stop the virtual machine, we do the following:

 1. load guest state
 2. disable IF